canonical/craft-examples/README.md

 ## Continuing the exercise

 A lot of kernel options are disabled in this example.
-This dramatically shrinks kernel snap size (though it could be shrunk more), with the tradeoff of making the `snapcraft.yaml` a bit more unwieldy.
+This dramatically shrinks kernel snap size (though it could be shrunk more), with the trade-off of making the `snapcraft.yaml` a bit more unwieldy.

 There are alternatives to this, of course!
 We could consolidate this into a